Marqueb82/GCFinalProject/README.md

 # Grand Circus Final Project
 This is a ReadMe.
 It can be used to explain what the project is and how it's evolved, in a general sense.
-Also communicating basica ideas about the application's function.
+Also communicating basic ideas about the application's function.

 ### Features
 -What the app does can go here.